 - Demonstrate financial need

 - Have an Oregon business or nonprofit organization

 - Request help within the scope of SBLC services

 - New businesses must also have a completed written business plan

 Client must first complete an online intake form, followed by a 15-20 minute phone intake.
 They are then tracked into one or more of the available programs.

 The Pro Bono Project is supported by volunteer attorneys from the community.
 Clients placed in our Pro Bono Project work directly with local business attorneys who are matched according to the area of expertise.
 The program is a year-round program and there is a waitlist to meet with an attorney.

-The Rural Entrepreneur Program, explained in this video, provides transactional legal assistance for businesses in towns of less than 35,000 people.
+The Rural Entrepreneur Program provides transactional legal assistance for businesses in towns of less than 35,000 people.
 We are actively working with partners to provide service to Native entrepreneurs both on reservations and in rural areas.